 If You Have Been Affected

 Listeria is a type of bacterium that can have extremely devastating effects on children, pregnant women, the elderly and those with compromised immune systems.
-Some of the common symptoms of a listeria infection include headaches, diarrhea, nausea, abdominal pain and muscle weakness.
+Some of the common symptoms of listeria infection include headaches, diarrhea, nausea, abdominal pain and muscle weakness.
 In pregnant women, listeriosis could even result in stillbirths or miscarriages.

 If you believe you may have contracted a listeria infection, please be sure to get the necessary diagnostic tests and prompt medical care and attention.
 Preserve all receipts for food purchases.
-If you have any of the recalled food leftover, isolate it so that no one else consumes it, and preserve it carefully so it can be tested in a lab for the presence of bacteria.
+If you have any of the recalled food leftovers, isolate it so that no one else consumes it, and preserve it carefully so it can be tested in a lab for the presence of bacteria.

 Contact a California food poisoning lawyer who can help ensure that the negligent food producers, retailers and other parties who may be involved.
-Victims can seek compensation for damages such as medical expenses, lost income, hospitalization, pain and suffering and emotional distress.
+Victims can seek compensation for damages such as medical expenses, lost income, hospitalization, pain and suffering, and emotional distress.